sdmx-twg/sdmx-rest/docs/structures.md

         https://ws-entry-point/structure/customstructuredefinition/IMF/PIVOT_TABLE/1.0.0

-*Instances* of a custom structure definition are also maintainable artefacts, and are addressed with a **namespaced artefact type token** of the form `{csd-agency}:{classtype}`:
+A *custom structure instance* (CSI) is an instance of metadata, which conforms to the rules defined by the CSD.
+The CSI is also a maintainable artefact, and are addressed with a **namespaced artefact type token** of the form `{csd-agency}:{classname}`:

         https://ws-entry-point/structure/imf:pivottable/OECD/POP_SEX_AGE/1.0.0

-- `{csd-agency}` is the agency path of the agency **maintaining the custom structure definition**, in lower case, with `.` separating an agency from a sub-agency (e.g. `sdmx.imf:pivottable`).
-This is required because class names are only unique within the namespace of the agency that defines them.
+- `{csd-agency}` is the agency path of the agency **maintaining the custom structure definition**, in lower case, with `.` separating an agency from a sub-agency (e.g. `imf.sta:pivottable`).
+The *agency* prefix to the class name is required because class names are only unique within the namespace of the agency that defines them.
-- `{classtype}` is the class name defined by the custom structure definition, in lower case (matching against the definition's classType is case-insensitive).
+- `{classname}` is the class name defined by the custom structure definition, in lower case (matching against the definition's classType is case-insensitive).
 - The remaining path parameters (`agencyID`, `resourceID`, `version`) identify the **instance** and behave exactly as for any other artefact type, including wildcards, multiple values and version forms.

-The token mirrors the package of the instance URN, so the two are mechanically convertible: `urn:sdmx:org.sdmx.infomodel.csd.imf.PivotTable=OECD:POP_SEX_AGE(1.0.0)` ↔ `imf:pivottable/OECD/POP_SEX_AGE/1.0.0`.
-Since no fixed artefact type token contains a `:`, the namespaced form is always unambiguous.
 The class token does not carry the version of the custom structure definition: the returned instance identifies the exact definition version it conforms to through its mandatory CustomStructureDefinition reference.

 The catch-all artefact type (`*`) includes custom structure definitions **and all custom structure instances**.